INRIA/scikit-learn-mooc/slides/linear_model.md

 With logistic regression, the output is modelled using a form of soft step function, adjusted to the data.
 This function is called a logistic function.
-Using a soft, graduate shift between *y = 0* and *y = 1* is useful to capture the grey zone, where the value of *x* does not completely tell us whether the target value is 0 or 1.
+Using a soft, graduate shift between *y = 0* and *y = 1* is useful to capture the grey zone, where the value of *x* is not enough to decide whether the target value is 0 (blue) or 1 (red) with high confidence.

 In scikit-learn, this is done with the `LogisticRegression` object.